goblimey/go-ntrip/README.md

 resulting
 message may contain readings of just some signals from just some satellites.
-My base stations are dual band and can receive up to two signals from each satellite.
+My base stations are dual band and receive up to two signals from each satellite.
 They typically see signals from 6-8 satellites from each of the four constellations in each scan.

-By careful reading of the RTKLIB software, it's possible to reverse-engineer the format of the messages.
-(I include copies of the relevant C code in this repository as a handy reference.)
-More clues can be found in the source code of the IGS reference software such as the BNC tool.

 Type 1005 - Stationary RTK Reference Station ARP
 ----------------